How to Handle Emotional Blackmail in a Relationship

 Due to the blame-shifting for every little thing, you feel like you are constantly apologizing and needing to earn back their affection.

-Even when you don’t feel like you should, they twist the situation around quite skillfully, so you end up thinking it is your fault and apologize to them.
+Even when you don’t feel like you should, they twist the situation around quite skillfully, so you think it is your fault and apologize to them.

 3. Lack of compromise or true apology on their end

-As opposed to constant apologizing on your side, they do not genuinely regret their actions or make any changes.
-You can tell it is an empty justification they are providing because they are not willing to back it up by actions.
+Instead of constantly apologizing on your side, they do not genuinely regret their actions or make any changes.
+You can tell it is an empty justification they are providing because they are unwilling to back it up with actions.

 4. Making you seem irrational for questioning them